-To compare the lane keeping behavior for W, with white temporary striping and WZ with orange temporary striping, the average MLP for five Wednesdays and one Thursday (2/3/2022) were compared (Figure 2.24).
+To compare the lane keeping behavior for a work zone with white temporary striping and a work zone with orange temporary striping, the average MLP for five Wednesdays and one Thursday (February 3, 2022) were compared (Figure 2.24).
 In the NB direction, vehicles had varying left and right bias for the six observed dates.
 In the NB direction, vehicles had just passed an on-ramp to the auxiliary lane 5 (Table 2.1).
-Also, there is a stronger error from camera distortion on the lanes 3 and 4 (Figure 2.22).
-The average speeds were obtained from Here Technologies data (the method is described Chapter 5).
+Also, there is a stronger error from camera distortion on lanes 3 and 4 (Figure 2.22).
+The average speeds were obtained from Here Technologies data (the methodology is described Chapter 5).
 For the NB direction, all average speeds were between 67.71 mph and 70.13 mph.